-10. Immerse yourself in the Historic Center of Naples
+Dive into the Historic Center of Naples

-The heart of the city of Naples is made for getting lost.
+The heart of the city of Naples is made for getting lost in.
 Walking through its streets you will find a church on practically every corner, and you can enjoy watching life go by: street musicians, artists' studios, old men watching soccer on TV in a bar, and stores of all kinds that are hard to describe.

-11. Contemplate the Cathedral of Naples
+Behold the Cathedral of Naples

 The best sunset, from Castel Sant'Elmo

 Move comfortably around Naples

-In case you have chosen to go to Naples by car, be careful as there are several areas of historical importance where parking will be expensive or forbidden, with fines of up to €90.
-These zones are called ZTL (Limited Traffic Zone) and the best way to avoid them is to park on the outskirts of the city or check a map of these zones before parking your vehicle.
+In case you have chosen to go to Naples by car, be careful as there are several areas of historical importance where parking will be expensive, with fines of up to €90.
+These areas are called ZTL (Limited Traffic Zone) and the best way to avoid them is to park on the outskirts of the city or check a map of these areas before parking your vehicle.